Physical Therapy Guide to Obesity

 Can This Injury or Condition Be Prevented?

 - Get moving!
-Include physical activities you enjoy into your daily routine so you can avoid returning to a sedentary lifestyle.
+Add activities you enjoy to your daily routine and avoid too much sitting.

-- Avoid watching TV more than 2 hours per day.
+- Avoid watching TV for more than two hours per day.

-- Don’t use a computer longer than 1 hour without an exercise break.
+- Do not use a computer longer than one hour without a physical activity break.

-- Educate yourself about nutrition, and especially about portion sizes, to help you understand and control your calorie intake.
+- Learn proper nutrition and portion sizes to help control your calorie intake.

-- Exercise daily for at least 30 minutes (adults) or 1 hour (children).
-(This advice also applies to disabled individuals as well as those suffering from most medical conditions.)
-Always check with your physical therapist or a health care professional before beginning any exercise program.
+- Do at least 30 minutes (adults) or one hour (children) of physical activity (such as walking) daily.
+This advice applies to people with disabilities as well as those with most chronic medical conditions.
+Always check with your physical therapist or a health care provider before starting any exercise program.

-Your physical therapist will also prescribe a home-exercise program specific to your needs to prevent future problems or injuries.
-This program can include strength and flexibility exercises, posture retraining, and aerobic conditioning.
+Your physical therapist will prescribe a home-exercise program specific to your needs to help you:

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and experience to treat obesity and its muscular and joint consequences.
+All physical therapists are prepared through education and experience to treat obesity and related muscle and joint problems.
 However, you may want to consider:

 - A physical therapist who is experienced in treating people with orthopedic injuries.
 Some physical therapists have a practice with an orthopedic or sports medicine focus.

 - A physical therapist who is a board-certified clinical specialist, or who completed a residency or fellowship in orthopedic or sports physical therapy.
 This therapist has advanced knowledge, experience, and skills that may apply to your condition.